LLM in International and European Business Law (Distance Learning)

 Coordinator in Greek Law

-Dr. Georgios Pavlidis is Associate Professor of International and EU Economic Law at the School of Law of Neapolis University in Cyprus.
+Dr. Georgios Pavlidis is Associate Professor of Private International Law & European Law at the School of Law of Neapolis University in Cyprus.
 Since 2020, he is holder of a Jean Monnet Chair funded by the European Union (Project: “Tracing Criminal Assets in the European Union”).

 George Demetriades